liuwd15/scRIN/README.md

 To reduce the effect of alternative splicing in single cells, use **-e** option to calculate TIN on exons.
 > ks_tin.py -r example_refseq.bed -i example_sorted.bam -e

 The gene models with low expression are filted out.
-The default threshold is average read coverage (read length * mapped read number / gene model length) > 1, you can change it with **-d** option.
+The default threshold is average coverage (read length * mapped read number / gene model length) > 1, you can change it with **-d** option.
 > ks_tin.py -r example_refseq.bed -i example_sorted.bam -d 2

 It is also recommended that many .bam files should be processed together.